Textiles, Apparel, Footwear and Travel Goods

 ** Certain leather footwear (HS 6403-6405) is subject to the Tariff Quota (TQ) system.
 That is, a lower tariff rate (primary rate) is assessed on import quantities within the limits of the annual tariff quota and a higher rate (secondary rate) is assessed on import quantities in excess of the tariff quota.

-For more detailed tariff information, see the following webpages: the Japan Customs Tariff webpage (Use "WTO" column); the Japan Tariff Association webpage, click on "Japan's Customs Tariff Schedule as May 1, 2014" (or latest date) or click on the direct link; or the Current Situation of Schedules of Members on the World Trade Organization website.
+For more detailed tariff information, see the following webpages: the Japan Customs Tariff webpage (Use "WTO" column); the Japan Tariff Association webpage, click on "Japan's Customs Tariff Schedule as of May 1, 2014" (or latest date) or click on the direct link; or the Current Situation of Schedules of Members on the World Trade Organization website.

 Additional Import Taxes and Fees--A 5 percent consumption tax (general excise tax) is levied on all goods sold in Japan.
 The consumption tax is assessed on the c.i.f. value of the product plus the import duty.
 If the imported product is shipped directly to the end user, the tax is applies on the c.i.f. value.